Sushmareddy-collab/Sales-Analysis-and-Visualization-Project/README.md

 3. Visualizations in Tableau
 Several visualizations were created in Tableau to provide an intuitive understanding of the dataset:

-  1. Sales Trends Over Time
+   a.
+Sales Trends Over Time
    A line chart was created to show sales trends across months and years.
-  2. Sales by Category
+   b.
+Sales by Category
    A bar chart visualizing total sales for different product categories (Furniture, Office Supplies, Technology).
-  3. Profit by Region (Map Visualization)
+   c.
+Profit by Region (Map Visualization)
    A map visualization was created to show the profit distribution across four main regions (Central, East, West, South).
-  4. Sales vs Profit Analysis
+   d.
+Sales vs Profit Analysis
    A scatter plot was generated to compare sales and profit across different regions.

-4. Sales Forecasting (Optional)
+5. Sales Forecasting (Optional)
 For future steps, sales forecasting using Exponential Smoothing or ARIMA models can be implemented to predict future sales trends.

 # Tools and Technologies